RegionMiner subtask: Annotation and Statistics

 otherwise the name of the uploaded file will be used.

-If several files are uploaded, the string given here will be used as prefix for each BED file name.
+If several files are uploaded, the string given here will be used as prefix for each file name.

 If any of the regions in the input file cannot be completely assigned to the selected genome